nurmy-26/nurmy-26/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=1000&random=false&width=435&lines=Trying+to+improve+coding+skills...)](https://git.io/typing-svg)

 ### Hi there 👋
-#### I’m a beginner in frontend development, but strive to become a little better every day 😤
+#### I’m a junior front-end developer, who tries to become better every day ✨

-- 🌱 I’m currently learning frontend technologies.
+- 🌱 I’m currently learning frontend technologies with some backend basics.
-- ✨ My goal is to master the skill of writing clean and elegant code.
+- 🌠 My goal is to master the skill of writing clean and elegant code in order to create applications that are easy to maintain.
 - 👀 I’m especially interested in React and the usage of ChatGPT technologies.
 - 📚 My hobbies include reading, playing chess, cross-stitch and playing computer games (mostly HoYoverse).